 This is taken directly from draft work by Song and Rodriguez and should be attributed to them.
 The citation is: Song, Yan and Daniel A. Rodríguez.
 2005b.
 Steps for Computing the Dissimilarity, Entropy, Herfindahl-Hirschman and Accessibility (Gravity with Competition) Indices.
 Draft manuscript.
-Please, however, check their Web site for updated versions of these steps: http://planningandactivity.unc.edu/Activities%20and%20News.htm
+Please, however, check their Web site for updated versions of these steps: http://planningandactivity.unc.edu/Activities%20and%20News.htm type (p_i)-are added to the table.

-- 1. "Using the table created from step 4 in the entropy index, divide the area of each single land-use type by total neighborhood area.
-New fields-proportions of each land-use - type ( $p_i$ )-are added to the table. - 2.
-For each newly created field in step 1, calculate $(p_i \cdot 100)^2$ and create i new fields with these new values. - 3.
-Calculate $\sum{i=1}^{K} (P_i 100)^2$ : Summarize the field created in step 2, $(p_i 100)^2$ , for all k landuse types by neighborhood ID and create new fields" (Song and Rodriguez 2005b).
+1. "Using the table created from step 4 in the entropy index, divide the area of each single land-use type by total neighborhood area.
+New fields-proportions of each land-use use types by neighborhood ID and create new fields" (Song and Rodriguez 2005b).

+2. For each newly created field in step 1, calculate $(p_i \cdot 100)^2$ and create i new fields with these new values.

+3. Calculate $\sum{i=1}^{n} (P_i 100)^2$: Summarize the field created in step 2, $(p_i 100)^2$, for all k land-